telerik/maui-docs/installation/control-panel.md

 ---
-title: Control Panel
+title: Installing with the Control Panel
 page_title: Control Panel for Installing Telerik Products
 description: Learn more about installing the Telerik UI for .NET MAUI controls by using the Progress Control Panel.
 slug: control-panel
 tags: .net maui, ui for .net maui, .net maui controls, dot net maui, telerik .net maui
-position: 2
+position: 7
 ---

 # Progress Control Panel